-TD stock offers an attractive yield of 3.44%.
-The dividend is safe as the pay out ratio is only 37%.
+TD stock offers an attractive yield.
+The dividend is safe as the pay out ratio is low.
 The bank increased its dividends for 10 consecutive years which is a sign of a solid financial situation.

 The Beta is a measure of volatility.
-TD’s Beta is at 0.9 meaning the stock is less volatile than the overall market.
+TD’s Beta is less than 1 meaning the stock is less volatile than the overall market.

 The Bank witnessed both growth in earnings and revenues in the past 5 years.
 So, the increase in dividend was supported by actual growth in the banks revenues.